idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 Want full stack teams:

-FE -> Learn the customer empathy through user interactions BE -> Learn the tech chops of complex system.
+- FE -> Learn the customer empathy through user interactions
+- BE -> Learn the tech chops of complex system.

 ### How do you think about hiring?

+A wise man taught me - "My priority list shoudl be":

-Priority list 1) Full blown Site Outage 2) Recruiting 3) Everything else.
+1. Full Blown Site Outage
+2. Recruiting
+3. Everything else.

 Recruiting is ultimately product sales, where you're selling your team.